ArtOdysseys—The Art of European Travel Photography

-It's time to get ArtSmart once again my friends with this month's installment of ArtSmart Roundtable—the art of photography.
-Each month, our roundtable of travel bloggers and art aficionados collaborate to bring to you our discoveries in art that we've encountered while traveling the world.
-On the first Monday of each month, we publish our series centered on one particular art form including painting, sculpture, architecture and more!
-This month, my lens is focused on Europe and I bring to you my encounters with visual romance—from sublime landscapes and medieval castles and cathedrals to charming seaside villages and fascinating cultures.
-I hope you enjoy this visual tour through Europe and don’t forget to scroll to the end for my colleagues' links leading you to their unique perspective on photography from around the world.
+Welcome to ArtOdysseys once again my friends with this month's installment—the art of photography—the visual romance—from the sublime landscapes and medieval castles to the charming seaside villages and fascinating cultures.
+I hope you enjoy this visual tour through Europe and don’t forget to scroll to the end for more links leading you to unique perspectives on photography from around the world.

 What is photography?